 Claire's first book of poetry, I Am Not Your Final Girl, a collection of feminist-horror poems about final girls, is now available.
 The poems confront the role of women throughout history in relation to subjects such as feminism, violence, motherhood, and sexuality.
 Each poem is based on a fictional character from horror cinema, and explores the many ways in which women find empowerment through violence and their own perceived monstrousness.

 You can find an excerpt from the book below.
 Visit the Contact page to connect on social media or through email, or sign up for newsletter updates at the bottom of this page.
+If you are a blogger/book reviewer and would like a review copy, please visit the Contact page to get in touch with me.

 A woman’s body was made for this,